Advanced Setup

 Telemetry Section

-Say IP at boot: With this option enabled, each time your node boots up it will transmit a voice that annunciates your LAN side IP Address – the address you would use for a Supermon or SSH connection.
+Say IP at boot: With this option enabled, each time your node boots up it will transmit a voice that annunciates your LAN side IP Address – the address you would use for a Supermon, Allmon or SSH connection.
+Having this option turned is helpful if you are having network connection issues – if it is not announced, or announcing an unusual value, that is a good starting point for resolving network problems.

-Enable courtesy tones: Courtesy tones give you audio indications and confirmation of activity on your node:
+Enable courtesy tones: Courtesy tones give you audio indications and confirmation of activity on your node, particularly key up/down on the local radio – depending on it’s connection state.

-Enable link unkey tone: Whenever the remote user ends their transmission your node will respond with a “boop” tone.
-A lot of folks find this tone unnecessary and turn it off.
+Enable link unkey tone: Whenever the remote user ends their transmission your node will respond with a tone.
+Some folks find this tone unnecessary and turn it off.

 Duplex Mode: This generally should be set to “1” for Simplex AllStar nodes.
 If you want to suppress the 10 minute morse ID announcement set it to “0”.
 Note that the FCC requires that your node identifies at least every 10 minutes if there is traffic on the radio.
 The other values are generally not needed by simplex nodes and are included to support future version of the hardware.